microsoft/PowerToys/doc/devdocs/tools/bug-report-tool.md

 ## Launching

-It can launch from the PowerToys tray icon by clicking "Report Bug" or by running the executable directly.
+It can launch from the PowerToys tray icon by clicking "Report Bug", by clicking the bug report icon in the PowerToys flyout  or by running the executable directly.

 ## Included files